KunYi/Simple-UEFI-Bootloader/README.md

 2. Install the latest MacPorts: https://www.macports.org/

-3. In Terminal, get the MinGW-w64 package via "sudo port install mingw-w64" ("sudo port install x86_64-w64-mingw32-gcc" might also work)
+3. In Terminal, get the MinGW-w64 package via "sudo port install mingw-w64" ("sudo port install x86_64-w64-mingw32-gcc" should also work if you don't want the 32-bit portion of MinGW-w64)

     NOTE: Make sure that MacPorts downloads a version using the correct GCC and Binutils!
 You may need to run "sudo port selfupdate" if you aren't freshly installing MacPorts before running the above install command.